The World on Your Plate: Food, Equity, and Sustainability^

 Time: 6:10 – 8:10 PM

 This course will provide an overview of the multiple and varied intersections among environmental, social, and ethical factors involved in global food production and consumption.
-The broad challenge and opportunity of sustainability requires such a multifaceted approach, which deviates significantly from many current, unsustainable models that focus on single factors like yield.
+The broad challenges and opportunities of sustainability, climate resilience, and biodiversity protection require a multifaceted approach, which deviates significantly from current, unsustainable models that focus on single factors like yield.
 A focus of the course will be animal agriculture.
 The course is about public policy—its development as well as implementation.
 It will, however, also explore the roles of public understanding and collective and individual action in changing practices.